Menopause and work: why it’s so important

 We’re tracking the results with universities and organisations but anecdotal feedback already tells us that this is an investment that will return in the short and longer term.

 Many women continue working through their menopause and for many years beyond.
-We believe supporting them through the menopause transition should be considered best practice by all employers.
+It is best practice for employers to provide the right support through their menopause transition.
 Colleagues will thank you for it too, so it’s good for retention, motivation and loyalty.

 And it will help with recruitment.
 Some employers tell us, they consider it good for their employment brand and part of future-proofing their businesses.